Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 5. Enter the settings to create the bot: (Most of the options will auto-populate)

-1.
-  1. Give your bot an appropriate name – (Auto populated - e.g. student200-bot)
+- Give your bot an appropriate name – (Auto populated - e.g. student200-bot)
-  2. Choose the Subscription service you have been using for this course – (Auto populated - Visual Studio Enterprise Subscription)
+- Choose the Subscription service you have been using for this course – (Auto populated - Visual Studio Enterprise Subscription)
-  3. Select the proper Resource Group (Auto populated – e.g. student200)
+- Select the proper Resource Group (Auto populated – e.g. student200)
-  4. Choose the location for the bot.
-Remember that it&#39;s best to use the same location as your other services (East US)
+- Choose the location for the bot.
+Remember that it's best to use the same location as your other services (East US)
-  5. Select **$1 (1K Premium Msgs/Unit)** pricing tier
+- Select **$1 (1K Premium Msgs/Unit)** pricing tier
-  6. The app name should auto-populate (Auto populated - e.g. student200-bot)
+- The app name should auto-populate (Auto populated - e.g. student200-bot)
-  7. Choose **C#** as the SDK language
+- Choose **C#** as the SDK language
-  8. Leave the remaining fields at their default.
+- Leave the remaining fields at their default.
-  9. Turn the Application Insights Off
+- Turn the Application Insights Off